 While not every couple plans to get married, the institution of marriage does provide financial protection — and legal recourse — if you combine finances.
-For this reason, clinical psychologist Dr. Carissa Coulston suggests waiting until you've officially tied the knot.
+For this reason, clinical psychologist and relationship blogger Dr. Carissa Coulston suggests waiting until you've officially tied the knot.
 "If you and your partner separate before the wedding takes place and you’ve combined all your funds into a single account, you could end up losing everything if your ex-partner spends every penny and leaves you high and dry," she says.

 Make sure you and your partner are on the same page about what should be paid for from a joint account and what should be come from your separate accounts.
 This can get tricky when you're buying items for the home you share that one of you thinks you really need — but only one of you actually wants (replacing faded bath towels, splurging on high-end bath products or acquiring a fancy cooking gadget, to name a few).

 Coulston suggests asking the following questions to determine what’s personal and what’s shared: Is the expense something that both of you need equally?
 Is it something you both can’t manage without?
 If the answer to either of those questions is no, then it's probably a personal expense, she says.

 "Sharing is an important part of any relationship, but spending joint money on personal expenses could end up looking like you’re taking advantage of your partner," she adds.
 "They may begin to feel used and even cheated.
 And eventually that kind of resentment is going to cause a major disruption."

 Set aside a specific time for meetings on important issues like finances — ideally a weekend morning when stress is low and attention is high.